 During the year under review the Independent Directors of Company mat once during theyear.

 For further details please refer report on Corporate Governance attached with thisannual report.

 NOMINATION AND REMUNERATION COMMITTEE

-During the year ended 31st March 2018 the committee met 1 (once) on29th May 2017.
-For further details please refer report on Corporate Governance Reportattached with this annual report.
+During the Financial Year ended 31st March 2021 the committee met 1 (one) time.
+Forfurther details please refer report on Corporate Governance attached with this annualreport.

 STAKEHOLDER RELATIONSHIP COMMITTEE

 The Stakeholder & Relationship Committee comprises of Directors namely Ms. VeniVerma (Chairman) Mr. Dhananjaya Pati Tripathi Mr. Amarendra Kumar Sinha as othermembers.

 The Chairman of the Committee is a Non- executive Director.
 The composition of theStakeholder & Relationship Committee is in conformity with the requirements of Section178 of the Companies Act 2013 and SEBI Listing Regulations.

 During the Financial Year under review the Stakeholder Relationship Committee met Four(4) time.